prathamesh-sonpatki/o11y-wiki/README.md

 ### o11y

-o11y stands for observability!
+o11y stands for Observability!

-The “11” in the middle stems from software engineering conventions that shorten long words by substituting middle letters with the number of middle letters instead.
+The "11" in the middle stems from software engineering conventions that shorten long words by substituting middle letters with the number of middle letters instead.
 Like, a11y stands for accessibility.